 Related: Why I chose Teachable to host my online course

 If you want to take a sneak peak at the back end of Teachable, I’ve put together ten video lessons to walk you through how to get set up.
-PLUS, click here and you can sign up to get your first month from Teachable for free!

 An ultra important and beneficial feature of ConvertKit is it allows your email subscribers to opt-out of a product launch without totally unsubscribing from your list.
 This will help you retain your subscribers that are interested in your other content, but aren't ready to purchase.

 They can just click on a link that will allow them to not receive the emails in case that product will not be applicable to them.

 ConvertKit can also automatically connect with Teachable so when someone enrolls in your course they can be added to a list.
 This is a great way to send a follow-up sequence to your new students.

 Related: The Beginners Guide To ConvertKit

 Step 7: Creating Bonuses for your online course

 In order to improve your online course and make it more appealing, you can put in additional resources like worksheets, PDF downloads, and a course community in order to support the learning experience of your students.